 We demand the consistent prosecution of hate messages and threats of violence that constitute criminal offenses, as well as effective measures to protect, recognize, and ensure equal rights for queer artistic performances and their participants.

-In the third decade of the 21st century, we should be capable of treating each other with respect and be striving to dismantle prejudices through constructive dialogue.
+In the third decade of the 21st century, we should be capable of treating each other with respect and striving to dismantle prejudices through constructive dialogue.
 We invite everyone who has questions about queer topics and wishes to broaden their horizons to engage in a constructive dialogue with us or other actors in the LGBTIQ+ field.

 At this point, we would also like to thank all signatories of the front against right-wing hatred and queerphobia initiated by the Centre LGBTIQ+ CIGALE and Rosa Lëtzebuerg for their support.